xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 When bob publishes the annoucement, he publishes both M and the digital signature d<sub>B</sub>(M), M | d<sub>B</sub>(M), where | means concatenation.

-How can you verify the annoucement is from Bob?
+How can you verify the signed annoucement is from Bob?
 Let's assume you have Bob's public key.
 This is how we do it.
 Basically anybody can use Bob's public key